DVNghiem/Pyferris/README.md

 # PyFerris

 **PyFerris** is a high-performance parallel processing library for Python, powered by Rust and PyO3.
 It provides a seamless, Pythonic API to leverage Rust's speed and memory safety for parallel and distributed computing, bypassing Python's Global Interpreter Lock (GIL).
-PyFerris is designed for data scientists, machine learning engineers, and developers who need efficient parallel processing for CPU-bound tasks, big data, machine learning pipelines, IoT streaming, and enterprise-grade applications.
+PyFerris is designed for developers and engineers across all fields who need efficient parallel processing for compute-intensive tasks, running anywhere from embedded systems to enterprise-grade applications.

 ## Key Features

-PyFerris offers a comprehensive set of features, from basic parallel operations to advanced distributed processing and GPU support:
+PyFerris offers a comprehensive set of features, from basic parallel operations to advanced distributed processing:

 ### Level 1: Basic Features
 - **Core Parallel Operations**: `parallel_map`, `parallel_filter`, `parallel_reduce`, `parallel_starmap` for efficient parallel processing.